Role of Douglas Haig in 1918: Peace Offensive

 Haig took a few days leave in England on 6 July, his first since the crisis had begun.
-With another German attack imminent, Foch asked Herbert Lawrence (12–13 July – Haig was still on leave in England) to send 8 Divisions – he sent only 2 (Godley's XXII Corps).
+With another German attack imminent, Foch asked Herbert Lawrence (12–13 July – Haig was still on leave in England) to send 8 Divisions – he sent only 2 (Alexander Godley's XXII Corps).
 Haig thought this was contradicting Foch's Directive Generale No 4 of 1 July that covering Paris and Abbeville was to take priority, and wrote to Foch that he was misreading a German feint attack as Crown Prince Rupprecht still had 25 divisions in reserve on the BEF front.
-Haig still believed that the assumptions of that document, that any attacks in Champagne or Flanders might be feints to draw in Allied reserves before a major attack from the Lens/Chateau-Thierry region (i.e out of the "Michael" and "Bluecher" salients), were still good.
+Haig still believed that the assumptions of that document, that any attacks in Champagne or Flanders might be feints to draw in Allied reserves before a major attack from the Lens/Château-Thierry region (i.e. out of the "Michael" and "Blücher" salients), were still good.
 Wilson consulted the War Cabinet then, in the small hours of 15 July, telephoned Haig and told him to "exercise his judgement" about holding the British line.
 Haig felt that they would take credit for Foch's victory but might dismiss him if disaster befell the British forces.

 The German "Friedensturm" ("Peace Offensive") began against the French at Rheims at 4.15am on 15 July.
 Haig eventually agreed that the French could use XXII Corps if necessary "for exploitation".
 Over lunch with Foch on 15 July he agreed to send another two British divisions to Champagne.
 The "Peace Offensive" turned out to be the last German throw of the dice.
 On 17 July Haig asked for XXII Corps back, but did not get it.
 On 18 July a major Allied offensive, the Second Battle of the Marne, began.
 Most of the troops involved were French and American, but XXII Corps (4 divisions in total) participated from 20 July.
-The Germans were decisively defeated and the ground lost to "Bluecher" recaptured; "Hagen" was finally cancelled.
+The Germans were decisively defeated and the ground lost to "Blücher" recaptured; "Hagen" was finally cancelled.